conradakunga/BlogCode/README.md

 ## June 2026

+**21 June 2026** - [Outputting A SHA256 Hash in Hex in .NET Framework](https://www.conradakunga.com/blog/outputting-a-sha256-hash-in-hex-in-net-framework/) - How to compute a `SHA256` hash in .NET framework in Hex

 **6 June 2026** - [Modifying JSON With JsonNode In C# & .NET](https://www.conradakunga.com/blog/modifying-json-with-jsonnode-in-c-net/) - How to read and mutate `Json` using the `JsonNode`

 **5 June 2026** - [Posting A Message to Microsoft Teams Via WebHook In C# & .NET](https://www.conradakunga.com/blog/posting-a-message-to-microsoft-teams-via-webhook-in-c-net/) - Posting a message to Microsoft Teams In C#